KleistLab/Retinotopy/README.md

 - Automated test script that:
   - Runs the simulation 100 times.
   - Tracks and stores the positions of axonal heels from the simulation.
-  - Outputs data for post-processing and visualization in R.
+  - Outputs data for post-processing and visualization in R. Each test iteration produces output file named `name_test_number.txt`

 ## Requirements